 Absolutely no cost or obligation, no credit card needed.
-From November 26th to November 30th.
-Trial does not include photos or Skip to Mail.
+From February 10th to February 15th.
+Does not include photos or Skip to Mail.

 I had been single for four years after a 22-year partnership that ended in a great friendship.
 Active in my church and the vestry there, and on the board of directors of several non-profit organizations, I was busier than when I’d been working fulltime, but Orange County, California, wasn't fitting me any longer.
 I surrounded myself with people who shared similar beliefs, but most everyone was in a partnership or married.
 I hadn't been to a bar since I’d been in my 30s, and when I’d go out for a drink with friends I was constantly hit on by single women.
 Flattering, but it made me uncomfortable.
 My minister suggested Compatible Partners.
 I shrugged it off, believing that internet dating didn't work.
 But I followed his lead.

 Keleko had lost his partner of 20 years to a massive heart attack and was just lost, living on Maui and in a very dark place, thinking no one would ever fill the void.
 Then one day he thought that he either had to finish it or move on.
 He found himself looking at Compatible Partners.

 After great thought I realized if I was honest in my profile and used a photo that wasn't 10 years old, no harm could come from it.
 For four months I checked the site and found it interesting, but "Not in this lifetime" came to mind with most of the people I was paired with.

 Then Keleko's profile appeared.
 Hmm.
 Handsome man.
 Too bad he lived so far away on Maui.
 But I read his profile and something attracted me beyond his looks.

 We went through all the questions and answered them honestly.
 I remember once thinking, "Well, that response of mine will scare him off."
 But none did.
 We both felt the same on each topic.